ruudwelten/tim/README.md

 - Add support for projects:
-  - When starting a timestamp with the project code, link it to the project and group in tally's, maybe even color code timestamps based on project eg.: `tim new ABC Started project` links "Started project" timestamp to the ABC project.
+  - When starting a timestamp with the project code, link it to the project and group in tally's, maybe even color code timestamps based on project e.g., `tim new ABC Started project` links "Started project" timestamp to the ABC project.
   - View project overview
   - Link timestamps to project manually